Q1: What are the different ways in which the independence of the judiciary is ensured? Choose the odd ones out.

 By Our Staff Reporter, The Hindu 23 September 2001:

 It was also decided to discourage the use of CNG by private vehicle owners in the Capital.
-Both governments would press for allowing the use of 0.05 per cent low sulphur diesel for running of buses in the Capital.
-In addition, it would be pleaded before the Court that all commercial vehicles, which fulfill the Euro-II standards, should be allowed to ply in the city.
+Both governments would press for allowing the use of 0.05 per cent low sulphur diesel for running buses in the Capital.
+They also pleaded before the Court that all commercial vehicles meeting Euro-II standards should be allowed to ply in the city.
 Though both the Centre and the State would file separate affidavits, these would contain common points.
-The Centre would also go out and support the Delhi Government's stand on the issues concerning CNG.
+The Centre would also support the Delhi Government's position on the issues concerning CNG.

-Ms. Dikshit said the Central Government would request the court that in view of the high powered Committee appointed under Dr. R.A.
-Mashelkar to suggest an “Auto Fuel Policy”' for the entire country, it would be appropriate to extend the deadline as it was not possible to convert the entire 10,000-odd bus fleet into CNG during the prescribed time frame.
-The Mashelkar Committee is expected to submit its report within a period of six months.
+Ms. Dikshit said the Central Government would request the court to extend the deadline, as it was not possible to convert the entire 10,000-odd bus fleet into CNG within the prescribed time.
+The Mashelkar Committee, appointed under Dr. R.A.
+Mashelkar to suggest an “Auto Fuel Policy” for the country, is expected to submit its report within six months.

-The Chief Minister said time was required to implement the court directives.
-Referring to the coordinated approach on the issue, Ms. Dikshit said this would take into account the details about the number of vehicles to be run on CNG, eliminating long queues outside CNG filling stations, the CNG fuel requirements of Delhi and the ways and means to implement the directive of the court.
+The Chief Minister said time was needed to implement court directives.
+Referring to coordinated work on the issue, Ms. Dikshit said this would consider vehicle numbers, eliminating queues at CNG stations, CNG fuel requirements, and ways to implement the court directive.

-The Supreme Court had ...refused to relax the only CNG norm for the city's buses but said it had never insisted on CNG for taxis and auto rickshaws.
-Mr. Naik said the Centre would insist on allowing use of low sulphur diesel for buses in Delhi as putting the entire transportation system dependent on CNG could prove to be disastrous.
-The Capital relied on pipeline supply for CNG and any disruption would throw the public transport system out of gear.
+The Supreme Court had refused to relax the only CNG norm for buses but clarified it did not insist on CNG for taxis and auto rickshaws.
+Mr. Naik said the Centre would insist on allowing low sulphur diesel use for buses in Delhi, as putting the entire system on CNG could be disastrous.
+The Capital relied on pipeline supply for CNG, and any disruption would stall public transport.

 Ans: